 In 2011, to serve the needs of clients’ requests in the Williston basin, Steve opened an office in Williston, ND and began to expand our services to midstream providers.

-By 2013, Ascent had grown to more than 100 team members, so Steve purchased an office building at 7535 Hilltop Circle in Adams County where we are today.
 Although the precipitous decline in oil prices in 2014 interrupted 10 years of double digit growth and expansion of services, it gave us an opportunity to look at new technologies, new services and new industries.
 Clients are requesting more geospatial data, want it collected faster and more economically.
 In response to these requests, we are now using drones, or UAVs and LIDAR scanners.
 We can now analyze and manage this data with sophisticated software that allows our clients to make more timely and accurate business systems.
 We are now offering these services to other industries such as mining and infrastructure challenges.
 To reflect these changes, Petroleum Field Services is changing its name to Ascent Geomatics Solutions effective January 1, 2017.

 While the technologies have grown in scope and expense, our goal is still to give the same high quality service to all of our clients.